Advertisement

 Ingredients

 • Nopales.
 It’s faster to use nopales in a jar, and I can always have them on hand.
+If you’re using fresh ones, I explain how to clean and cook them below.

 • Onion, use red or white onion.

-How to cook nopales?
+How to cook nopales

 • Wash the nopales with cold water to remove any dirt.